Big Bear eagle Gizmo takes first flight from nest in California, joining sister Sunny after weeks of anticipation

 Big Bear eagles Jackie and Shadow are officially empty nesters after their second eaglet took flight from the comfort of the nest on Saturday.

-Around 8:27 a.m., the second eaglet, Gizmo, could be seen on the Big Bear Eagle Nest Cam standing on a branch before beginning to flap her wings and soar off into the air.
+Around 8:27 a.m. local time, the second eaglet, Gizmo, could be seen on the Big Bear Eagle Nest Cam standing on a branch before beginning to flap her wings and soar off into the air.
 Her first attempt looked to be unsuccessful, as she quickly latched back onto a branch, but she tried again successfully a few seconds later.

 She appeared to be very active, moving around the nest quite a bit before finally flying off.
 A few days ago on Monday, her sister Sunny took her first flight after jumping off a branch.